Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 library(sp)
 library(vegan)
 ```
-Load in the environmental data from above, retaining only the data for each population and then extracting out PCNM spatial variables.
+Next, load in the environmental data from above, retaining only the data for each population, and then extracting out PCNM spatial variables.
-Note that PCNMs are principal coordinates of neighbor matrices - a bit more sophisticated than just using lat/long data.
+Note that PCNMs are principal coordinates of neighbor matrices - i'ts a bit more sophisticated than just using latitude/longitude data.
 ```
 clim.layer <- All_env
 clim.points <- env_data